 You must be careful not to fall prey to fad diets.
 Anyone preaching that they know what diet will cure you is undoubtedly not offering a treatment that is supported by reliable scientific evidence.
 That’s why nutrition and supplements are a billion dollar industry.
 There is not enough known about nutrition that can either support or refute such claims, and that leaves room for opportunists.
 Also, the industry is unregulated, so hyperbolic promises abound.

 If it sounds too good to be true, it probably is.
 At best, buying into a fad diet is a waste of money.
 At worst, it can be harmful and dangerous.
 I know you’ve all read stories about how somebody was cured by this amazing [fill in the blank] diet.
 And when you’re struggling with an illness with no obvious cure or treatment, you can feel desperate.
-I know I did.
+I know I did when my chronic illness was at its worst.
 I was willing to try anything, and I wasted a lot of money and time on bogus and ineffective treatments.

 I’m not discouraging you from trying things.
 I’m just saying to make good decisions.
 Be open to experimenting, but use your judgment.
 And I would suggest starting with western medicine first.
 Medical doctors have extensive training and (hopefully) make decisions based on research, evidence, and experience.
 Alternative medicine has no rigor, no scientific evidence, no regulation, and alternative medicine “doctors” often make decisions based on magical thinking and erroneous reasoning.